bryceshen1/Intro-to-Issues/.github/steps/3-assigning-issues.md

 ### :clipboard: Task: Assign an Issue

 1. Open the issue you want to assign.
-2. On the right side of the issue page, locate the **Assignees** section.
+2. On the right side of the Issue page, locate the **Assignees** section.
 3. Click the **Assignees** field and select the appropriate person from the list of contributors.
 4. You can assign the issue to yourself for this GitHub Skill exercise.